Introduction

 - Personal Statement.
 This statement will consist of a brief (500 – 1000 words) description of the student’s interest and goals in the Astronomy major, and will address strategies for success in the major.
 In exceptional cases with extenuating circumstances, a personal statement may also include a petition for a waiver of one of the stated minimum requirements in item 1.
 A more extensive list of additional topics one may wish to address in the personal statement are provided in this Google doc.

 Admission is twice each year.
 Application deadlines are the third Friday of Autumn quarter and the third Friday of Spring quarter.
-Winter Quarter Transfer Admission: Students transferring to the UW in Autumn or Winter quarter may also apply the third Friday of Winter quarter.
+Students transferring to the UW in Autumn or Winter quarter may also apply the third Friday of Winter quarter.
+Please see our Advising page for detailed information about applying to the program, career paths, scholarships, and other student resources.

 Degree Requirements